ninochang/presentations/swag-2024-Q1-openday/slides.md

 ![original](background.png)
 # How does WebRTC handle packet loss ?
-- Forward Error Correction (FEC): Add redundant information to the transmitted packets, Allowing receiver to reconstruct lost packets even if they are not received.
+- Forward Error Correction (FEC): Add **redundant information** to the transmitted packets, Allowing receiver to **reconstruct** lost packets even if they are not received.

-- NACK: NACK notify sender to retransmit missing packets and fill in the gaps to maintain playback continuity.
+- NACK: Notify sender to retransmit missing packets and fill in the gaps to maintain playback continuity.

 - Adaptive bitrate control: Dynamically adjust the bitrate of the transmitted media stream based on network conditions.